Inveterate meddling #104: dedicated earth connections

 I presume this must be 50Hz, but there's no way for me to measure it.

-This earth spike equates to ~10ohm impedance: rather good, actually, for a single spike.
-If it were 'perfect', close to 0 ohms, the measured current would be correspondingly huge; V=IR and all that.
-Now imagine this earth stake is collecting fault current from some sudden fault in your audio system; with your earth stake at, say, 25ohms - more typical for a 4 foot rod - the current that will flow will be ~10A at UK mains voltage.
-This may NOT be enough to blow the faulty equipment's fuse, the basic intention of safety earthing.
-Consider the implications well.
+But now imagine this earth stake is collecting fault current from some sudden fault in your audio system; with your earth stake at, say, 25ohms - more typical for a group of 4 foot rods - the current that will flow will be ~10A at UK mains voltage.
+This IS NOT be enough to blow the faulty equipment's fuse, the basic intention of safety earthing.
+To blow a 13A fuse under 10s requires at least 26A and as much as 50A fault current.
+Consider the implications well - the equipment case is likely to remain live indefinitely, potentially deadly to the unknowing.
 This is why TT systems must use of RCDs set to trip at 30mA leakage and not fuses in the consumer unit.

 Finally, if you do disconnect the provided earth on a PME supply and substitute your own there is a real risk of electrocution during a fault in the rest of your house or, theoretically, those of your neighbours too.
 No wire or patch of earth has zero impedance, so fault current flowing to earth elsewhere will raise all bonded metalwork (think radiators and pipework) to a significant potential above your own earth spike.
 If, for some bizarre reason, you happened to be touching, say, the radiator while you fiddle with your hifi during such a fault there's a finite risk of electrocution.
 If you mistakenly happen to ground part of your kit to the radiator, whilst still relying on your own independent earth under such conditions, well you better budget for replacing at least the speakers...
 For information, 2 meters is considered sufficient separation between bonded items for certain classes of separately-derived earth bondings under IEE regulations - presumably because it would require a determined effort to bridge the gap!